-OVERVIEW: Burroughs Wellcome Fund’s (BWF) higher ed support mostly backs individual researchers through competitive awards, as well as boosting the field of science research.
-They also give a handful of grants to nonprofits working to improve the general practice of science, along with direct support for higher ed STEM programs.
-Eligibility and application deadlines vary by award.
+OVERVIEW: Burroughs Wellcome Fund funds researchers through competitive awards and gives a handful of grants to nonprofits working to improve the general environment of science.
+There is also direct support for science education through grants for K-12 STEM education (mostly in North Carolina) as well as higher education STEM programs.
+Eligibility and application deadlines vary by award program.

-The fund is also interested in supporting cross-disciplinary efforts.
-Its Interfaces in Science program offers a Career Award of “$500,000 over five years to bridge advanced postdoctoral training and the first three years of faculty service” to scientists with backgrounds in “physics, mathematics, computer science, and engineering who want to explore the new frontier of biology” and intend to pursue careers as academic researchers.
+The fund also supports cross-disciplinary efforts within the sciences.
+To that end, its Interfaces in Science program funds “$500,000 over five years to bridge advanced postdoctoral training and the first three years of faculty service” to scientists with backgrounds in “physics, mathematics, computer science, and engineering who want to explore the new frontier of biology.”

-One unique area the fund supports is Innovation in Regulatory Science, which gives grantees upwards of “$500,000 over five years” towards working on “new methodologies or innovative approaches…[to] inform the regulatory decisions the Food and Drug Administration (FDA) and others make.”
+The Innovation in Regulatory Science program funds “$500,000 over five years” for grantees working toward “new methodologies or innovative approaches…[to] inform the regulatory decisions the Food and Drug Administration (FDA) and others make.”

-The fund also supports research in reproductive science.
-Its Preterm Birth Initiative offers upwards of $600,000 over four years to “increase the understanding of the biological mechanisms underlying parturition and spontaneous preterm birth,” defined as birth before 37 weeks of pregnancy.
+The fund also supports research in reproductive science through a Preterm Birth Initiative that funds upwards of $600,000 over four years to “increase the understanding of the biological mechanisms underlying parturition and spontaneous preterm birth,” defined as birth before 37 weeks of pregnancy.

 There is, in addition, the Translational Research grant program.
-Initially geared at mid-career scientists, the program is now dedicated to “providing early-career support for physician scientists” working on research with real-world applications.
+Initially geared at mid-career scientists, the program is now dedicated to “providing early-career support for physician scientists.”

-It’s important to note that, while awards are very competitive and decisions are ultimately made by panels of experts, the foundation is more accessible than some funders.
-Potential applicants are invited to contact staff directly to discuss likelihood of an award (provided that your question is not already answered in the FAQs section that can be found under each program), and may also participate in scheduled conference calls.
+It is important for grantseekers to note that, while the decisions are ultimately made by panels of experts, the foundation is more accessible than some award-focused funders.
+Potential applicants are invited to contact them directly to discuss the likelihood of an award or to participate in scheduled conference calls.